Polygonal functional calculus for operators with finite peripheral spectrum: Ritt contractively regular operators on -spaces

 \begin{remark} We give here a complement to Proposition \ref{H-P}.
 Let $T\in B(X)$ be a Ritt$_E$ operator.
-It follows from the previous remark and the proof of Theorem \ref{THhinftyLp} that if $T$ admits a bounded $\HI(E_s)$ functional calculus for some $s\in(0,1)$, then there exists a polygon $\Delta\subset\D$ such that $T$ admits a bounded functional calculus with respect to $\Delta$ and the set of vertices of $\Delta$ belonging to $\T$ coincides with $E$. \end{remark}
+It follows from the previous remark and the proof of Theorem \ref{THhinftyLp} that if $T$ admits a bounded $\HI(E_s)$ functional calculus for some $s\in(0,1)$, then there exists a polygon $\Delta\subset\D$ such that $T$ admits a bounded functional calculus with respect to $\Delta$ and the set of vertices of $\Delta$ belonging to $\T$ coincides with $E$.
+This new condition on vertices is sharp. \end{remark}

 \begin{remark} As a complement to Corollary \ref{Main1} and Remark \ref{Hilbert}, we mention that there exist a Banach space $X$ and a Ritt$_E$ operator $T\in B(X)$ such that $T$ is polynomially bounded but $T$ does not admit any bounded polygonal functional calculus.
 To check this, assume (as we may do) that $1\in E$.
 Recall the Stolz domains